 On the seventh day of your ten-day vacation to Iceland, you will explore the unbelievable sites of southeast Iceland, found in the southern reaches of Vatnajokull National Park.
 Though you'll spend less time on the road than you have on most previous days, you'll be very grateful for the extra time you can spend at each site.

-Watching them float slowly across the lagoon is a mesmerising and unforgettable experience, and you can maximise the opportunity by taking a boat trip amongst them.
-Tours on both an amphibious vessel and RIB are options depending on the desires of your group.
+Watching them float slowly across the lagoon is a mesmerizing and unforgettable experience, and you can maximize the opportunity by taking a boat trip amongst them.
+Tours on both an amphibious vessel and RIB are options you can choose depending on the desires of your group.

 When the icebergs of Jokulsarlon finally reach the ocean, they wash up on the adjacent black sand coast.
-Nicknamed the Diamond Beach for the way they glisten as they melt, this area should not be overlooked by those seeking to admire Iceland’s beautiful contrasts.
+Nicknamed the Diamond Beach for how they glisten as they melt, this area should not be overlooked by those seeking to admire Iceland's beautiful contrasts.

 While both these sites are stunning in their own right, they are made even more spectacular by the hundreds of seals that frequent their waters.